amsee01/ZeroWallet/README.md

 We make use of Zero-knowledge Proofs to ensure that the server never learns the output of share 2.
 Share 1 and share 3 are computed client end without server interaction.
 It should also be noted that the server's secret key is computed randomly and independently from share 2, making it impossible to derive the share from only the secret key.
 The protocol is designed such that even though the same username and password combinations result in the same decrypted private key each time, the data transmitted to the server is indistinguishable from random.
 This means that the server learns nothing even if it collects multiple interactions with the user.

 We recognize that storing the private key is risky; instead, the user stores the 'backup share'.
 This, in conjunction with their fist password, can be used to recover the private key without the need of the server.
 However, the private share alone (without the password) reveals no meaningful information about the private key.

-### Security Analysis

-- Unlike BitGo or Green Address which must sign every transaction the users wish to broadcast, ZeroWallet allows users to retrieve their private key and use it independently.
-Therefore, while BitGo or Green Address can potentially censor and keep a history of user transactions, this is not the case with ZeroWallet.
-- If a password derived key is used for BitGo or Green Address, it is easy for an adversary to brute force the private key using a dictionary attack.
-This is because transactions to escrow smart contracts are public on the blockchain.
-Hence, a password derived key is not recommended for use in multi-sig smart contracts.
-With ZeroWallet, brute forcing the correct combination of two passwords to derive the private key is significantly more difficult.

 ## Public Demo
 Visit the project website [here](http://zerowallet.me "here").